dwjoyce/pythonbook/appendices/Glossary.rst

     type
     class
-        A set of objects having the same behaviour (but typically differing in state), or a template defining such a set.
+        A set of values having the same behaviour (but typically differing in state), or a template defining such a set.
+A type is a particular class of data, such as integers, lists or files.

     ..
 Naming your data

     variable
-        A named memory location in which a program can store intermediate results and from which it can read them.
+        A named memory location in which a program can store intermediate results and from which it can read and modify them.

+    evaluation
+        The process of computing a result.

     ..
 Functions and Maths

     call
-        Execute a :term:`function` with the necessary :term:`arguments`.
+        Execute or run a :term:`function` with the necessary :term:`arguments`.

     function
-        A section of code, called by another section of code, that implements a task and may :term:`return` a value.
+        A section of code that implements a task and :term:`returns` a value, even if that value is empty.

     built-in function
-        A function that comes with python, so you do not need to implement it.
+        A function that comes with Python, so you do not need to implement it yourself, such as ``round``, ``print`` and ``input``.

     argument
-        A value, or reference to a value, passed to a :term:`function`.
+        A value, or reference to a value, passed into a :term:`function`.

     return value
         The data passed back from a called :term:`function`.